tpalee/Udacity-Arcade-Game/README.md

   - Open the unzipped folder and navigate to index.html
   - run index.html in your browser

-  or click on this link: https://tpalee.github.io/Udacity-Arcade-Game/
+  or click this link: https://tpalee.github.io/Udacity-Arcade-Game/

 ## Playing the game